 - Finding a home: This is the fun part.
 Once you've set a budget, educate yourself on how to work with a real estate agent and a home lending advisor, find your dream home, make an offer and more.

-- Financing a home: When you're ready to make an offer on a home, it's important that you understand the financing and closing processes, as well as all the paperwork involved.
+- Financing a home: When you're ready to make an offer on a home, it's important that you understand the financing and closing processes, as well as all the necessary documentation.
 Use these resources to learn about things like interest rates, mortgage points, closing costs, mortgage types and documents you'll need for your loan application.

 - Closing on a home: Many steps go into the closing process, which is when the home officially changes hands from seller to buyer.
 Learn about the importance of having a home inspected and everything that goes into that process.
-Then review the final steps you'll need to complete before the home closing and how an escrow accounts work.
+Then review the final steps you'll need to complete before the home closing and how an escrow account works.

 - Calculators and resources: Here you can find Chase's affordability tool, mortgage calculator, and home value estimator to help you make smart financial decisions.